6+.l0The Fall of Nokor Thom/

 One among the theories about the fall of Angkor that received the most popular support was that the Cambodians were exhausted in building many such big temples of stone.
 The theory seams plausible, considering that the work was done by hand with no machinery to help.
 To make the theory more appealing, they presumed that the work was done under slavery.

 Pa-Pai-Si-Fu was identified at first by many scholars to be Xiang-Mai where the three Shan Brothers came from to take control of both Pagan and the Shan countries.
-We shall see that not only the identification was wrong, but the speculation about the whole dynamic of the Mongolian incursion, in regard to Lannatai's resistance, was also wrong.
+We shall see that not only the identification was wrong, but the speculation about the whole dynamic of the Yuan incursion, in regard to Lannatai's resistance, was also wrong.
 As we have argued, Rama-kamheang and his two friends, Mangrai and Ban-Muang, were not fighting against the Mongols, but instead took side with the Mongols against Angkor.

 - The kingdom of Vochang